nanoframework/nanoFramework.IoT.TestStream/README.md

 ## Installation of requirements

+This application is targeting Windows 10+ with WSL2 for x64 processors.
+You then need to have a machine that will allow virtualization.

 Clone the repository and go to the [/agent](./agent/) folder and run the [install.ps1](./agent/install.ps1) script.
 The script **must** run in an elevated privilege PowerShell (Run as administrator).

 Parameters are available to allow skipping some of the installations: